-What we can learn from AMBC's beta value
+What does AMBC's beta value mean to investors?

 How does AMBC's size impact its beta?